dimacio/personal-website-cookiecutter/READme.md

 # Personal Website Cookiecutter

-## Personal website cookiecutter allows a user to generate a simple landing page with relevant details such as a Github and Linkedin links deployed to Github Pages.
+## Personal website cookiecutter allows a user to generate a simple and informative landing page containg links of interest such as a Github and Linkedin.
+It can then be easily deployed to Github Pages.
 Not only does it generate the website, but has a fully featured CLI tool to programtically enable github pages.
 We wanted to gut out as much GUI input.

 ### [Live Demo](https://vdoster.com)